Madfarm/binaryTrees/notes.md

 - Each node in a tree can only have one parent node - which means there is only exactly one path from each node back to the root
 - Nodes with no children are called leaves
 - The length of the longest path from a leaf to the root is the tree's height

+## Examples in the real world
+- File structures
+- Calculator's order of operations
+- Top 8 bracket
+- Reddit